isaacnmm/pestpolicy-hugo2XX/content/posts/does-peppermint-oil-repel-spiders/index.md

 ###  1. Limited**Side Effects**

-Peppermint oil will have even limited side effects when compared to using various other spider repellents [such as bug sprays](https://pestpolicy.com/how-to-get-rid-of-brown-recluse-spiders/).
-Commercial or chemical-based pesticides and insecticides will cause side effects such as blurred vision, diarrhea, cramps, stomach, nausea, dizziness, and headaches.
+Peppermint oil will have even limited side effects when compared to using various other spider repellents [such as bug sprays](https://pestpolicy.com/how-to-get-rid-of-brown-recluse-spiders/).Commercial or chemical-based pesticides and insecticides will cause side effects such as blurred vision, diarrhea, cramps, stomach, nausea, dizziness, and headaches.

 Therefore, using natural peppermint oil will help ease the number and consequences of side effects from products in controlling the spiders.